llamaxyz/llama-periphery/README.md

 ## Modules

-- **Token Voting:** smart contract policies that allow `ERC20Votes` or `ERC721Votes` tokenholders to create actions enforced by delegated token thresholds or collectively approve or disapprove an action through token voting.
+- **Token Voting:** smart contract policies that allow `ERC20Votes` or `ERC721Votes` tokenHolders to create actions enforced by delegated token thresholds or collectively approve or disapprove an action through token voting.

 ## Prerequisites